2000031490sisir/E-Approval-System-SDP3/README.md

 # E-Approval-System-SDP3
-a java full stack project on E Approval System
+A java full stack project on E Approval System